RocketCommunicationsInc/astro-design-tokens/docs/index.md

 ### System Tokens

+<span class="p-2 rounded text-white bg-blue-500">color.background.interactive</span>

 Reference Tokens help enforce consistency; however, the sheer number of them can be overwhelming.
 To aid you in determining what tokens to use, Astro offers System Tokens to better convey intent and usage.
 System Tokens are the preferred way of interacting with the design system.
 All System Tokens reference our reference tokens.
 They better describe overall patterns and concepts like `interactive` or `surface`.

 ### Component Tokens

+<span class="p-2 rounded text-white bg-green-500">status-symbol-color-fill-critical</span>

 Component Tokens are blueprints used to describe all properties of individual components.
 They should only be used in scenarios where you are rebuilding existing Astro components.
 For example:

 1. Unable to use to use our Figma and Web Component libraries.
 For example, developing a native Windows application, designing in Adobe XD, etc.
 2. Theming an existing component library or design system.
 For example, Bootstrap or Material.

 Component tokens are scoped to individual components.
 They should not be used outside of the component.
 Instead, you should use the token that is being referenced directly.
 For example, don't use `button-color-background-hover` in a list component.
 In this scenario you would see that `button-color-background-hover` references `color.background.interactive.default` and would use the system token instead.
-Component tokens may change in upcoming releases and may break the visual design of your custom component.
+Component tokens may change in upcoming releases and may break the visual design of your custom component if you use them.

 ## Common Use Cases

 ### I'm an internal designer creating a new component

-Use: Reference, System
-Dont Use: Component
+<span class="p-2 rounded text-white bg-blue-500">System (Preferred)</span> <span class="p-2 rounded text-white bg-gray-500">Reference</span>

 Start with System tokens wherever possible.
 If you can't find what you're looking for, drop down and use the reference tokens.